LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/dialog-templates.md

 A dialog template is a dialog that a bot developer has intentionally made available as a “template” that can be imported by others.
 A dialog template includes not just the dialog itself but also all other items on which the dialog relies: other dialogs, environment variables, and so on.

+{: .important}
-Only dialogs of type Dialog can be made available as dialog templates.
+Only dialogs of [type Dialog](conversation-builder-dialogs-dialog-basics.html#dialog-types) can be made available as dialog templates.

 #### Advantages of dialog templates
 You can [import a dialog](conversation-builder-dialogs-dialog-basics.html#import-a-dialog) that isn’t made available as a template, but that process automatically imports only some of the items on which a dialog can rely, namely, the integrations that are used.
 The rest you must manually include (other dialogs) or add after the import (environment variables and global functions).
 As a result, a dialog import is better suited to situations where your import requirements are more relaxed, and you are mainly interested in the dialog itself.